decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 ### Revocation

-StatusList2021 MUST be used for revocation of VCs, as defined in [[ref: Status List 2021]].
+StatusList2021 MUST be used for revocation of VCs, as defined in [[ref: Status List 2021 (0.0.1 Predraft)]].

 #### credentialStatus

 The issued VC MAY include a `credentialStatus` property.

-When `credentialStatus` is deinfed, it MUST use StatusList2021 , as defined in section 5.1 of [[ref: Status List 2021]].
+When `credentialStatus` is defined, it MUST use StatusList2021 , as defined in section 5.1 of [[ref: Status List 2021 (0.0.1 Predraft)]].

 StatusList2021 MUST be discovered using either DID Relative URLs stored in an ID Hub or HTTPS URL.